UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 model in some cases, particularly when the relationship between the response variable and the predictor is not linear, but instead some other shape (e.g., curved or oscillating).
-In these cases the prediction model from a simple linear regression will underfit (have high bias), meaning that model/predicted values do not match the actual observed values very well.
+In these cases the prediction model from a simple linear regression will underfit, meaning that model/predicted values do not match the actual observed values very well.
 Such a model would probably have a quite high RMSE when assessing model goodness of fit on the training data and a quite high RMSPE when assessing model prediction quality on a test data